zelosleone/turso/core/translate/optimizer/OPTIMIZER.md

 Query optimization is obviously an important part of any SQL-based database engine.
 This document is an overview of what we currently do.

+## Structure of the optimizer directory

+1. `mod.rs`
+   - Provides the high-level optimization interface through `optimize_plan()`

+2. `access_method.rs`
+   - Determines what is the best index to use when joining a table to a set of preceding tables

+3. `constraints.rs` - Manages query constraints:
+   - Extracts constraints from the WHERE clause
+   - Determines which constraints are usable with indexes

+4. `cost.rs`
+   - Calculates the cost of doing a seek vs a scan, for example

+5. `join.rs`
+   - Implements the System R style dynamic programming join ordering algorithm

+6. `order.rs`
+   - Determines if sort operations can be eliminated based on the chosen access methods and join order

 ## Join reordering and optimal index selection

 **The goals of query optimization are at least the following:**